pandas-dev/pandas/doc/source/io.rst

 Backwards Compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~

-0.10.1 of ``HDFStore`` is backwards compatible for reading tables
+0.10.1 of ``HDFStore`` can read tables created in a prior version of pandas,
-created in a prior version of pandas however, query terms using the
+however query terms using the
 prior (undocumented) methodology are unsupported. ``HDFStore`` will
-issue a warning if you try to use a prior-version format file.
+issue a warning if you try to use a legacy-format file.
 You must
 read in the entire file and write it out using the new format, using the
 method ``copy`` to take advantage of the updates.
 The group attribute
 ``pandas_version`` contains the version information. ``copy`` takes a